Pay for College

 In order to receive financial aid, students should complete the FAFSA and/or the ORSAA.
 Students should complete the form(s) as soon as possible after it opens to be eligible for the most aid.

-Some colleges also require students to complete the CSS/Financial Aid PROFILE in order to receive financial aid.
+Some colleges also require students to complete the CSS Profile in order to receive financial aid.
 In Oregon, Lewis & Clark College and Reed College require it; check with out-of-state colleges to see if they require it.

 Students should apply to as many scholarships as possible including regional, national and college-specific scholarships.
 Deadlines and amounts vary.